The best Amazon Prime Day monitor deals for 1080p, 4K and ultra-wide screens

 Philips BDM4037UW/00 40-inch 4K monitor

 This huge 40-inch 4K monitor is so big, it could double as a 4K TV.
 It's got a stunning wide colour gamut for bright, vibrant and accurate colours.
-If you want a large monitor with ultra-high resolutions, then you're unlikely to find a better deal than this.
+If you want a large monitor with ultra-high resolutions, then you're unlikely to find a better deal than this with a £207 price cut.

 - TechRadar is scouring Amazon and all the major retailers' websites to round up all the top deals on Amazon Prime Day - and we’ve put all the best Prime Day deals in one simple-to-use place to help you find the offers that matter to you.